kabirsg/geometry_tools/README.md

 There are newer versions of pyvista that have more functionality.
 Do not be tempted!
 This will have to be updated at some point in the near future.

 # How To Run
-See the document Meshing_Pipeline.pdf which was written by Gurnish.
-It has been marked up by me (Anna) because some things needed clarification, so read the comments too.
+The Meshing_Pipeline.pdf file was written by Gurnish and Anna and is up to date, except for the map_info_direct file that takes in arguments differently now.
+Please look at docstring at the top of the file or ask Kabir for details.